ihmcrobotics/ihmc-video-codecs/README.md

 		- Dowloading the windows sdk takes forever, just have patience
 - Install mingw
 - Download the openh264 sources, tag v1.1
-	- Following the instructions in README.md
+	- Following the instructions in openh264 README.md
 	- Setup your path to point to msys and mingw
+	- Start msys using C:\MinGW\msys\1.0\msys.bat
+	- cd to openh264 dir (C:\ is on /c/)
 	- Use make OS=msvc ENABLE64Bit=Yes
 - Start the cmake-gui
-	- Point source directory to your sources
+	- Point source directory to IHMCVideoCodecs sources
 	- Point build directory to [sources]/build
 	- Configure
 		- Choose the Visual Studio 12 2014 Win64 generator